ryankanno/py-skeleton/README.rst

 - Wishing you could use someone else's project as a starter template?
 - Confused at how to start "Project FooBar"?

-I'm always starting a new project by cutting and pasting an old one.
-Skeleton helps you get started with any project.
+I'm always starting a new python projects by cutting and pasting an old one. py-skeleton helps you fix that.
 Uses `jinja2 <http://jinja.pocoo.org/>`_ and `py-configurator <https://github.com/ryankanno/py-configurator>`_.

 basic usage